 If you are looking for the biggest show in terms of greatest number of aircraft and the greatest variety of nations represented, then the answer has to be The Royal International Air Tattoo (RIAT).
 RIAT is a three-day airshow, held at RAF Fairford, a Royal Air Force station, in Gloucestershire in mid July, typically over the third weekend of that month.
 Saturday and Sunday are full flying days, with displays from before noon until teatime.
-Friday has a shorter display day but during the day there are usually arrivals of some of the aircraft that are flying in for static display as well.
+Friday has a shorter display day but there are usually arrivals of some of the aircraft that are flying in for static display as well.
 Major 'arrivals days' are Wednesday and Thursday, when there is a chance to see even more of the aircraft in the air that will only be on static display for the rest of the show.
 On the Monday after the show weekend there is a busy schedule of departures.
 Tickets can be bought to enable viewing at these arrival and departure days.

 Contemporary military aircraft from around the world

 Although RIAT is held on an RAF base it is not organised by the RAF (the show at RAF Cosford is the only RAF-organised airshow) but by RAF Charitable Trust Enterprises.

 RIAT has the reputation as the biggest military airshow in the world, sometimes hosting around 250 aircraft from 20 or more countries in static or flying displays.
 The show is in the Guinness Book Of Records as the world's largest military air show in terms of participating aircraft, with a record of 535 aircraft at the 2003 show, although visitors should not expect that number at future shows.